Technologicat/unpythonic/macro_extras/README.md

     assert f(21, 1/0) == 42
 ```

 In a ``with lazify`` block, function arguments are evaluated only when actually used, at most once each, and in the order in which they are actually used.
+Automatic lazification applies to arguments in function calls and to let-bindings (since they play a similar role). **No other binding forms are auto-lazified.**

+Automatic lazification uses the ``lazyrec[]`` macro (see below), which recurses into certain types of containers, so that the lazification will not interfere with unpacking.

 Note ``my_if`` in the example is a run-of-the-mill runtime function, not a macro.
 Only the ``with lazify`` is imbued with any magic.
 Essentially, the above code expands into: